Home Security Cameras: Safety and Privacy Issues Explained

 Since everything boils down to how your security camera negotiates with the router, it’s only fair to assume that it might be used as an entry point for hackers.

 Unfortunately, there aren’t many cybersecurity solutions on the market that ‘look’ beyond the endpoint level.
-However, our very own Thor Foresight Home can stop malware at the DNS, HTTP, and HTTPS level.
+However, our very own Heimdal™ Threat Prevention Home can stop malware at the DNS, HTTP, and HTTPS levels.
 This means that the nasties don’t even reach your device.
 How cool is that?

 If you haven’t gotten around to installing a security camera, there are a couple of things you should be aware of in the area of privacy.